Act Governing Food Safety and Sanitation

 Article 7

-Food businesses shall implement self-management and enact food safety monitoring plan to ensure food sanitation and safety.
+Food business operators shall implement self-management and establish food safety monitoring plans to ensure food sanitation and safety.

-Food businesses shall test their raw materials, semi-products or end products on their own, or deliver them to other testing agency (institution), corporation, or organization for testing.
+Food business operators shall test their raw materials, semi-finished products or finished products independently, or deliver them to other analysis agencies (institutions), corporations, or organizations for analysis.

-Food businesses that are Exchange-Listed, OTC-Listed or belonging to a category and scale designated by the central competent authority in a public announcement shall be equipped with laboratories to perform said self-testing.
+Food business operators that are Exchange-Listed, OTC-Listed, or fall under a category and scale designated by the central competent authority in a public announcement shall be equipped with laboratories to perform said self-analysis.

-The central competent authority shall prescribe in a public announcement on the category and scale of the food businesses that shall enact the food safety monitoring plan in Paragraph 1 and conduct testing in Paragraph 2, the minimum testing cycle, and other relevant matters in paragraph 2.
+The central competent authority shall announce the category and scale of food business operators that shall establish the food safety monitoring plans in Paragraph 1 and conduct analysis in Paragraph 2, the minimum analysis frequency, and other relevant matters in paragraph 2.

-Upon discovery that food products may be harmful to sanitation and safety, the food businesses shall immediately cease manufacturing, processing, sale and recall such products voluntarily and report to the municipal or county/city competent authority.
+Upon discovering that food products may pose a risk to sanitation and safety, the food business operators shall immediately cease manufacturing, processing, sale and recall such products actively, and report to the municipal or county (city) competent authority.

 Article 8

-The personnel, operation sites, sanitation management of facilities and quality assurance system of food businesses shall meet the regulations on good hygiene practice for foods.
+The personnel, operation sites, sanitation management of facilities and quality assurance system of food business operators shall meet the regulations on good hygiene practice for foods.

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall meet the regulations on food safety control system.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall comply with the regulations on the food safety control system.

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement may commence its business operation only after applying for registration with the central competent authority, the municipal or county/city competent authority.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement may commence operations only after applying for registration with the central competent authority, the municipal or county (city) competent authority.

 The regulations on good hygiene practice for foods referred to in Paragraph 1, the regulations on food safety control system referred to in Paragraph 2 and the regulations governing the condition, procedure, and the matters to be registered for the application for registration and application for amendment, revocation or termination of registration and other matters to be complied with mentioned in the preceding paragraph shall be prescribed by the central competent authority.

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall obtain the certification of sanitation and safety management systems.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall obtain the certification for sanitation and safety management systems.

 Article 9

-Food businesses shall retain the related source documents of the raw materials, semi-products and end products.
+Food business operators shall retain the related source documents of raw materials, semi-finished products, and finished products.

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall establish their own traceability system for tracing the source and tracking the flow of the raw materials, semi-products and end products according to their respective industry modes.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall establish their own traceability system for tracing the source and tracking the flow of raw materials, semi-finished products, and finished products according to their respective industry modes.

 To govern the food safety, sanitation and quality, and ensure the information accuracy of food traceability system, the central competent authority shall require the businesses in the preceding paragraph to use electronic uniform invoices in a phased public announcement, according to the necessity of tracing the source.

 The central competent authority shall establish the traceability system in Paragraph 2.
-Food businesses shall use electronic methods to declare the information of the traceability system.
+Food business operators shall use electronic methods to declare the information of the traceability system.
 The electronic declaration method and specification shall be prescribed by the central competent authority.

 Article 10

-Factory registration of food businesses shall be handled by the competent industrial authority in conjunction with the competent authority.
+Factory registration of food business operators shall be handled by the competent industrial authority in conjunction with the competent authority.

-The construction and equipment of a food factory shall conform to the establishment standard, which shall be prescribed by the central competent authority in conjunction with the central competent industrial authority.
+The construction and equipment of a food factory shall conform to the factory establishment standards, which shall be prescribed by the central competent authority in conjunction with the central competent industrial authority.

-The food or food additive factory shall be independently established and shall not engage in non-food manufacturing, processing, or preparation at the same address and the same factory.
-However, this regulation shall not apply to those factories manufacturing both drug and food products, were examined and confirmed to conform to the Pharmaceutical Good Manufacturing Practice Regulations by the central competent authority.
+A food or food additive factory shall be independently established and shall not engage in non-food manufacturing, processing, or preparation at the same address and in the same factory premises.
+However, this regulation shall not apply to those factories manufacturing both drug and food products that have been verified to conform to the Pharmaceutical Good Manufacturing Practice Regulations by the central competent authority.

 Article 11

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall have sanitation control personnel.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall appoint sanitation control personnel.

-The regulations governing the qualification, training, duty and other matters to be complied with for the sanitation control personnel of the preceding paragraph shall be prescribed by the central competent authority.
+The regulations governing the qualifications, training, duties, and other matters to be complied with for the sanitation control personnel of the preceding paragraph shall be prescribed by the central competent authority.

 Article 12

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall have a certain percentage of professionals with vocational or technical certification in food, nutrition, catering etc. responsible for food sanitation and safety control.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall employ a certain percentage of professionals with vocational or technical certification in food, nutrition, catering, or related fields, who are responsible for food sanitation and safety management.

-The regulations governing the placement, duty, execution of business, and management of professionals with vocational or technical certification mentioned in the preceding paragraph shall be prescribed by the central competent authority.
+The regulations governing the employment, duties, execution of responsibilities, and management of professionals with vocational or technical certification mentioned in the preceding paragraph shall be prescribed by the central competent authority.

 Article 13

-Food businesses belonging to a category and scale designated by the central competent authority in a public announcement shall take out product liability insurance.
+Food business operators falling under a category and scale designated by the central competent authority in a public announcement shall take out product liability insurance.

-The insured amount and contents of the insurance contract of the preceding paragraph shall be prescribed by the central competent authority.
+The insured amount and terms of the insurance contract referred to in the preceding paragraph shall be prescribed by the central competent authority.

 Article 14

-The regulations governing the sanitation of public food and beverage sites shall be prescribed by the municipal or county/city competent authority based on the various sanitation standards or laws promulgated by the central competent authority.
+The regulations governing the sanitation of public food and beverage sites shall be prescribed by the municipal or county (city) competent authority based on the various sanitation standards or regulations promulgated by the central competent authority.

 Chapter IV Food Sanitation Control